 Everyone seemed to gasp for air at the same time.
 There was a look of surprise and anticipation slowly building up.

-At this point, the prosecutor wanted to stop Lindsey from going further, by objecting, but he was scarred of General Sutherland, so he just kept mute.
+At this point, the prosecutor wanted to stop Lindsey from going further, by objecting, but he was scared of General Sutherland, so he just kept mute.

 ‘The first name and last name that was changed should have been Ashford and Hankins respectively.
 So, that leaves Cooper still valid as his middle name.’